spacekitteh/blog/posts/new-monoidal-cats.markdown

 Converting proc notation to give monoidal categories where possible
 -------------------------------------------------------------------
 In much the same manner that do notation should give Applicatives where possible, proc notation should give monoidal categories where possible.
+This is theoretically acceptable because all Arrows are monoidal categories with extra structure.

 Template Haskell support for loading string diagrams
 ----------------------------------------------------